abhinavdv/data-512-homework_2/README.md

 3. population_by_country_AUG.2024.csv -> the dataset containing the population of the countries (Provided in the assignment)
 4. wiki_information.csv -> the dataset containing rev_ids of the wiki articles

+Final files generated after the analysis are:

+1. wp_countries-no_match.txt -> the file containing the countries which did not match in the population dataset.
+It is just a list of line seaprated countries.
+2. wp_politicians_by_country -> csv file containing all the required attrbutes.
+The attributes are:
+   - country: The country of the politician
+   - article_title: The name of the article
+   - revision_id: The revision id of the article
+   - article_quality: The quality of the article
+   - population: The population of the country
+   - region: the region where the country belongs

 ## Issues faced/ Special considerations

 1. After retriving data from the ORES API, 4 records did not have proper responses.
 The upper limit given was 1% and since number was less than 1%, I decided to continue with the analysis.